About Us . . .

 Since that time we’ve taken advantage of the many resources available, books upon books, our goat friends, yahoo goat groups, and dairygoatinfo.com, and have worked hard to keep a very healthy and happy herd.
 We are not able to attend many shows and time to take 'show photos' is at a minimum - we encourage you to visit and see our herd in person if you are interested in buying.

-In 2021, we will freshen the majority of our does in Feb.
+In 2024, we will freshen the majority of our does in Feb.
 Our herd is CAE negative, tested yearly each January.
 All kids will be raised on strict CAE prevention, bottle-fed heat treated colostrum and pasteurized milk.
 All kids will be disbudded, tattooed, vaccinated and supplemented with Bo-Se prior to sale.

 We use our abundance of goat milk to raise poultry / laying hens and hogs for our family, as well as experiment with many types of cheeses and yogurts.
-We produce goat's milk soaps, lotion bars and creams as well as lip balms with the beeswax from our certified apiary.
+When time allows, we produce goat's milk soaps, lotion bars and creams as well as lip balms with the beeswax from our certified apiary.
 2018 brought scottish highland cattle to our menagerie to join the goats, horses, chickens and llama.